wavesplatform/surfboard/README.md

 * [Usage](#usage)
 * [Commands](#commands)
 <!-- tocstop -->
+# Installation
+Surfboard is distributed as npm package.
+To install run `npm i -g @waves/surfboard`

 # Usage
 For all commands surboard tries to use `surfboard.config.json`.
 If it is not present, surfboard falls back to global config.
 You can change global config by using `config:change` with `-g` flag
 <!-- usage -->